 It’s important to note, however, that simply bidding based on estimated total job costs isn’t always an appropriate response.
 Depending on the circumstance, it may be advantageous to bid a contract at an overall loss to keep crews busy and provide marginal profits to cover overhead costs.

 The ability to price change orders can make or break a project.
-Understanding the marginal costs associated with a proposed change can shape your ability to price the additional work accordingly and avoid accepting a change order when doing so would unfavorably affect contract performance.
+Understanding the marginal costs associated with a proposed change can shape your ability to price the additional work appropriately and avoid accepting a change order when doing so would unfavorably affect contract performance and profitability.

-Change is often unavoidable, especially in periods of uncertainty.
-Certain projects get delayed or cancelled and others get modified.
+Change is often unavoidable: Certain projects get delayed or cancelled and others get modified.
 If the effect of these changes on project profitability are understood by all affected parties, you can seek to minimize the negative impacts and pursue the best overall outcomes.

-How do I use the results of job costing to help in a time of uncertainty?
+How do I use the results of job costing?

 As a business leader, ensuring your involvement in the construction job costing process, requires just a few simple steps:

 - Analyze Current Costing Processes: Determine whether current job costing processes are sufficiently capturing timely information relative to each job.

 - Allocate Indirect Costs to Projects: Indirect costs matter.
 Determine a means to allocate these costs to jobs in order to see the complete picture of job performance.
 Ensure that allocation methods are appropriate and consistent given the nature of the cost being allocated.